 TED supports businesses across the UK to ensure that they are paying the lowest energy costs possible.
 Our team of specialists work with companies to optimise bills, negotiate with energy suppliers and provide advice to reduce usage and costs.

 We offer energy procurement services for electricity usage within businesses.
-Find out more online.
+Read more about our energy procurement.